brunorijsman/rift-python/doc/positive-disaggregation-feature-guide.md

 +--------+-----------+----------------------------------+
 </pre>

-## Breaking a spine and a superspine to cause limited positive disaggregation
+## Breaking a spine and a superspine link to cause limited positive disaggregation

 Now we break the link between spine-1-1 and super-1 as shown in figure 3 below: